emanuelfrazao/ml-diaries/23-03-12/README.md

     * one can make changes to the same files' version(s) in multiple directions - e.g., a team developing multiple features in parallel -,
     * in such a way that the alterations can be merged later, whilst safeguarding the conflicts
-  * when created, a repo implicitly creates a main branch - conventionally called `main` or `master`
+  * when a repo is created, git automatically creates a branch (- conventionally called `main` or `master` -) and sets it as default
   * one can then create any number of branches afterwards (e.g., one per feature, one per problem to be fixed, one per developer) (TODO: fill-in)
-  * so, one can imagine that each branch may be regarded as a repo - or can't one?
+  * (so, one can imagine that each branch may be regarded as a repo - or can't one?)
 * furthermore, git provides a communication protocol between repositories following a local-remote logic:
   * `local` refers to one [developer]'s local repository (to make it very circular)
-  * `remote` refers to a central/intermediate repository (even if in one's machine - but usually on some internet-accessible server) through which many ones [developers] may cooperate (i.e., read-write)
+  * `remote` refers to an intermediate (say, more than a "central" one) repository (even if in one's machine - but usually on some internet-accessible server) through which many ones [developers] may cooperate (i.e., read-write)
   * the 2 agents behave with different and complementary interfaces
   * their mode of interaction is many-to-many:
     * a `local` repo may have multiple `remote` ones, and a `remote` - by serving as an intermediary repo - obsiously serves multiple `local` ones
+* there are some important notes with regards to how git **stores data**:
+  * git stores data as a  series of snapshots - that may actually be equated to a hyper-tree-like structure of dependencies
+  * a commit node contains pointers to:
+    * commit info:
+      * the snapshot of the staged content (to be committed)
+      * it's author's name and email
+      * the message
+      * the SHA code
+    * commit parents, such that:
+      * the initial commit has no parent (is the root)
+      * a _normal_ commit (within repo/branch) has a single parent (the previous commit node)
+      * a _branch/repo merging_ commit has multiple parents (the previous commit nodes that it's merging)
+  * each committed snapshot is also stored as a tree following the directory structure (files are stored in so-called _blobs_)
+* banking on that, when branching - under the hood - git _simply_ creates a (lightweight) pointer to a commit node

 ### basic high-level interface (aka porcelain)